awsdocs/iam-user-guide/doc_source/best-practices.md

 For example, in the Amazon S3 service, you might want to allow a large group of users to access `List` and `Read` actions\.
 Such actions permit those users to list the buckets and get objects in Amazon S3\.
 However, you should allow only a small group of users to access the Amazon S3 `Write` actions to delete buckets or put objects into an S3 bucket\.
 Additionally, you should restrict permissions to allow only administrators to access the Amazon S3 `Permissions management` actions\.
 This ensures that only a limited number of people can manage bucket policies in Amazon S3\.
 This is especially important for `Permissions management` actions in IAM and AWS Organizations services\.

-**Important**
-Before you create or edit policies based on these access levels, review the definitions for each access level\.
-Make sure that the actions you want are categorized the way you expect\.
-To learn about each AWS access level and to view a list of actions that belong to each action level for a specific service, see [IAM Policy Actions Grouped by Access Level](reference_policies_access-levels.md)\.
+To view the access level classification that is assigned to each action in a service, see [Actions, Resources, and Condition Keys for AWS Services](reference_policies_actions-resources-contextkeys.md)\.

 To see the access levels for a policy, you must first locate the policy's summary\.
 The policy summary is included on the **Policies** page for managed policies, and on the **Users** page for policies that are attached to a user\.
 For more information, see [Policy Summary \(List of Services\)](access_policies_understand-policy-summary.md)\.